mklein530/ROI/README.md

 npm start
 ```

-To run the application with a custom file, run the command with the filename argument:
+To run the application with a custom file, run the command with the --input argument:

 ```
 npm start --input=/path/to/filename.tsv